MaoZiming/papers/4-distributed-systems/41-communication.md

 ### Run-time library

-- Many RPC packages are built on top of unreliable com- munication layers, such as UDP.
 - The run-time must also handle procedure calls with large arguments, larger than what can fit into a single packet.
-Some lower-level network protocols provide such sender-side fragmentation (of larger packets into a set of smaller ones) and receiver-side reassembly (of smaller parts into one larger logical whole); if not, the RPC run-time may have to implement such functionality itself.
+Some lower-level network protocols provide such sender-side fragmentation (of larger packets into a set of smaller ones) and receiver-side reassembly (of smaller parts into one larger logical whole).
 - One issue: byte ordering.
   - Big endian ordering vs. little endian ordering.
   - Big endian stores bytes (say, of an integer) from most significant to least significant bits, much like Arabic numerals; little endian does the opposite.
-- Server regards to concurrency? —> thread pool
+- Server uses thread pool to manage concurrency.
     1. Threads are created when server starts
     2. When message arrives, dispatched to one of the worker threads
     3. Main thread keeps receiving data
-# Networked and Distributed Systems

-## Concepts Explain

-### Remote Procedure Calls (RPCs) and their implementation

-1. OS abstraction: distributed shared memory (DSM)
-    1. Through virtual memory system of the OS
-    2. Not widely used today for reliable distributed system
-        1. Failure handling is hard
-            1. machine fails, data structure unavailable, addr space missing, etc.
-        2. Performance: remote fetching

 ### Reliable Transport: UDP v.s TCP